titanicsend/LXStudio-TE/README.md

 5. Hit the green arrow "play" button.
 (If you just want to build, you can hit the hammer.)

-6. Assuming things work okay, a UI for LX Studio will pop up: Great!
+6. Assuming things work okay, a UI for Chromatik will pop up: Great!
 Now, you can play with the buttons.

 ### Potential issues